-The most prevalent Class of sewage system found was Class 4 on 96 of the properties inspected.
+The most prevalent Class of sewage system found was Class 4 on 104 of the properties inspected.
 Due to the difficulty in determining the type of Class 4 sewage system in use, and the lack of homeowner certainty, we did not distinguish between the different types of Class 4 systems.

 Very stringent requirements are identified in the OBC for allowing the installation of a Class 5 system (holding tank).
 One of those requirements is that it can be installed only when no other type of Class 4 system, meeting the OBC requirements, can be placed on the property.
-Fourteen holding tanks were identified by the re-inspection program in 2013.
+Two holding tanks were identified during the 2017 re-inspection program.